AU's 2021 Three Minute Thesis (3MT ®) competition

 AU's Research Centre is sponsoring CASH prizes for the top 3 AU winners.
-The 1st place winner will also receive travel funds to compete at the Western Regional Competition at the University of British Columbia in Prince George, BC on April 17, 2019.
+The 1st place winner will also compete at the Western Regional Competition which is being hosted by AU on May 13, 2021.

 - 2nd place award: $500

 - 3rd place award: $250

 Founded by The University of Queensland (UQ) in 2008, the competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one static PowerPoint slide, but no other resources or props.

 The idea for the Three Minute Thesis (3MT®) competition came about at a time when the state of Queensland was suffering severe drought.
 To conserve water, residents were encouraged to time their showers, and many people had a three minute egg timer fixed to the wall in their bathroom.
 The then Dean of the UQ Graduate School, Emeritus Professor Alan Lawson, put two and two together and the idea for the 3MT competition was born.

 |2008||The first 3MT competition was held at UQ with 160 Higher Degree by Research (HDR) candidates competing.|

 |2009||The 3MT competition was promoted to other Australian and New Zealand universities and enthusiasm for the concept grew.|